geyerbri/jekyll-tutorial/README.md

 	{% endfor %}
 </ul>
 ```
 This code creates a new variable `post` and tells Jekyll that every entry inside the `posts` folder at the `site` location is a `post` value.
 This will serve up any file found inside `_posts` and create a list out of them.
-Then, it produces a list of links, which have all of their values defined by the file names and front matter.
+Then, it produces a list of links, which have all of their values defined by the file names and Front Matter.
 Using `{{ site.baseurl }}` will amend the post's path with the appropriate URL, so that this code will work in cases other than the most basic "User Pages sites" instances.

 Creating this file as `index.html` inside of the directory `blog` creates a cleaner-looking URL for its page (as opposed to, say, `https://[username].github.io/[repository-name]/blog.html`), which also segues nicely into an explanation of how to redefine the directory that each post appears to exist within in their URL.